LukeTully/vue-crypto-list-exercise/README.md

     - Forked webpack-exports-loader (on my github) to fix how it wraps legacy non es6 modules (PR coming soon)

 - Things that I intentionally didn't spend a ton of time on
+    - Animations.
+I merely included the "appear" animation to get a brief example working.
+In any final product, I'd be hesitant to include it anyway, because it's easy overdo it, but furter interaction could lend itself to increased use.
     - CSS.
 It's really hacked together.
     - Design.
 Takes more time than I'm able to devote to this.
 It doesn't break horribly.
     - Error handling.
 I'm aware.